19 Sausalito Lunch Spots for Any Occasion (2023)

 It doesn’t matter where you sit in Bar Bocce; every single nook of the restaurant will have sweeping views of the Sausalito harbor.
 This waterfront hangout is excellent if you’re coming with a large group.
 Make sure you can get a table on their back patio.
 It features an open fire pit, with the water views outside creating a cozy atmosphere.

-Note that they work on a first-come, first-serve basis, and it gets busy quickly.
-Try to get there early, even for lunch..
+Note that they work on a first-come, first-served basis, and it gets busy quickly.
+Try to get there early, even for lunch.

 You’ve undoubtedly heard of Fish. in Sausalito.
 This sustainable seafood restaurant and fish market is adjacent to a yacht harbor.
 So, it obviously boasts astounding water views.
 The waterfront patio is the best place to admire water views and bask in the salt-tinged breeze, which has plenty of outdoor seating and is great to come with kids.